-From the car park walk back down the road you drove up for 600 metres.
+From your car walk back down the road you drove up for 700 metres.
 On your left you will see a gap in the wall and rough steps leading down to the stream bed.
 Follow this path as it crosses the stream bed and then climbs the ridge on the far side.
 Short steep sections are interspersed with gentle traverses so that you reach the ridge line about 1 kilometre further down the valley.
 The views north east towards the Sierra Nevadas are spectacular on a clear day.
 Look out for orchids and bulbs on this section.

 At the top of the ridge the path doubles back on itself around the ridge, ahead and up, the shoulder over which you will travel opens to view.
 The path follows the course of a normally dry stream bed through gorse, broom, cistus and rosemary.
 Take a moment to stop on this section and just listen.
 You will hear the sound of thousands of bees on the herbs.

 At the top of the shoulder, the highest point of the walk at 1012 metres, you will see two paths, one ahead and one climbing the ridge to the right.
 Take this one for about 50 metres to a grassy clearing ideal for a picnic stop.
 The views in both directions are superb.